nvim-treesitter/nvim-treesitter/README.md

 Traditional highlighting (left) vs Treesitter-based highlighting (right).
 More examples can be found in [our gallery](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Gallery).

-**Warning: Treesitter and nvim-treesitter highlighting are an experimental feature of nightly versions of Neovim.
+**Warning: Treesitter and nvim-treesitter highlighting are an experimental feature of Neovim.
 Please consider the experience with this plug-in as experimental until Tree-Sitter support in Neovim is stable!
-We recommend using the nightly builds of Neovim or the latest stable version.
+We recommend using the latest version of Neovim.
 You can find the current roadmap [here](https://github.com/nvim-treesitter/nvim-treesitter/projects/1).
 The roadmap and all features of this plugin are open to change, and any suggestion will be highly appreciated!**